maus-me/Game-Library-Manager-Scripts/README.md

 # romm-gog-custodian

-A set of tooling specifically designed with Romm libraries in mind, to automate management of a GOG game library, including torrent management, library cleanup, and logging.
+Unofficial tooling specifically designed with Romm libraries in mind, to automate management of a GOG game library, including qbittorrent management, Romm library cleanup, and more.

 ## Features